balena-os/leviathan/documentation/quickstart-qemu.md

 make local-test
 ```

-This starts to build the core and worker services and run the worker using docker-compose.
-The logs will start streaming on the terminal for the test run.After then, the test will start.
+This will first build the core and worker services and run the worker using docker-compose.
+Then, the test will run and the logs will start streaming on the terminal.
 Wait for the test scenario to finish and check the device logs on the dashboard in the meantime.

 A successful run of the e2e test suite without any errors makes sure that your QEMU worker is set up correctly and can be used for further tests.